 Safari Lake Geneva_Camel

-6) Lakeview Dining
+6. Lakeview Dining

 hike

-8) A Ride in the Clouds
+8. A Ride in the Clouds

 Get a bird’s eye view of Lake Geneva with a sunrise or sunset hot air balloon ride courtesy of Lake Geneva Balloon Company.
 In 2021, U.S. News & World Report named it one of the “18 Best Hot Air Balloon Rides in the World,” alongside other notable offerings in Tanzania, Turkey, Switzerland, France and Italy.

-9) Legendary Golf
+9. Legendary Golf

-Golfers are spoiled for choice in Lake Geneva.
-Two 18-hole courses at Grand Geneva Resort present the kind of challenge golfers relish, thanks to the contributions of original designers Jack Nicklaus and
+Golfers are spoiled for choice in the Lake Geneva area.
+Two 18-hole courses at Grand Geneva Resort present the kind of challenge golfers relish, thanks to the contributions of original designers Jack Nicklaus and Pete Dye.
+At Geneva National Resort, golfers can put their skills to the test on 54 holes of award-winning golf designed by legends Arnold Palmer, Gary Player and Lee Trevino.
+Explore here for more golf courses>.

-10) Stargazing
+10. Stargazing

 Considered the birthplace of modern astrophysics, Yerkes Observatory nearly defies description, with its ornately carved entrance, three domes — including the Great Dome housing the world’s largest refracting telescope — and tree-lined grounds born from plans by the famous landscape architectural firm of Frederick Law Olmsted.
-A valiant preservation effort of the 1897 observatory is now completed and once again is open to the public for academic pursuits and tours this year.
+A valiant preservation effort of the 1897 observatory is now completed and once again is open to the public for academic pursuits and tours.

 yerkes